Licensed Practical Nursing

 Students meeting the above criteria are not guaranteed admission to the Licensed Practical Nursing program.
 Since enrollment in the program is limited, those students meeting pre-nursing requirements will be evaluated by program faculty and the most qualified will be selected.

-The following documents must be submitted after admission into the program and each year the student is enrolled:
+The following documents must be submitted after acceptance into the program and each year the student is enrolled:

 Please be advised that there may be additional costs for uniforms, equipment, testing, liability insurance, books and other items as needed.
 For a listing of these additional costs, please see an official in your program office.